Principles of Inheritance and Variation

 - He carried out experiments using Pisum sativum (Garden pea) for 7 years as it had 7 contrasting characters with 2n = 14.

-- Selection of preline parents, Hybridisotion, selfing of first filial generation and calculation using pannett square were the four steps involved in his experiments.
+- Selection of pureline parents, Hybridisotion, selfing of first filial generation and calculation using punnett square were the four steps involved in his experiments.

 - Cross pollination of flowers involves steps such as Emasculation, Bagging, dusting and tagging.